ForgeRock/forgerock-android-sdk/CONTRIBUTION.md

 * **Testing:** Please ensure that your code is well-tested.
 If your changes introduce new features or bug fixes, add appropriate tests to verify the behavior.

-* **Documentation**: Update relevant documentation to reflect any new features or changes to existing functionality.
+* **Documentation**: Update relevant API documentation to reflect any new features or changes to existing functionality.

 * **Style Guide**: Please follow the [coding style guide](https://github.com/ForgeRock/sdk-standards-of-practice/blob/main/code-style/android-coding-standard.md) for the language you are working with.